dxiai/r-notebook/README.md

 - `packages.txt` lists the required debian packages.
 Any package listed here will be slightly outdated as the minimal notebook image is based on debian stable.
 - `packages.yml` lists the conda packages.
 This file contains any Jupyter related packages as well as the core R packages that are needed for the IRKernel.
 Jupyter related packages are much more up-to-date than the debian packages.
-- `packages.r` holds the list of common CRAN packages.
+- `packages_pak.r` holds the list of common CRAN packages.
 All R-Packages that are not listed in package.yml have to be listed here, as the conda-repositories do not provide well-maintained versions of these packages.
-All packages in this file will be compiled during build time.
+This script will install all packages using `pak`.
+Nevertheless, all packages will be compiled during build time.
+Note that `pak` will automatically update outdated conda R-packages.
+Unfortunately, there is no way to force `pak` to refrain from this behavior.

-> ***`packages.r` and `packages.txt` don't allow comments!***
+> ***`packages_pak.r` and `packages.txt` don't allow comments in the package list!***